usnistgov/FIPS201/_FIPS201/frontend.md

 data elements are part of the data model for PIV Card logical credentials that support authentication mechanisms interoperable across agencies:

-- a PIN;
+- a PIN,
-- a Cardholder Unique Identifier (CHUID);
+- a Cardholder Unique Identifier (CHUID),
-- PIV authentication data (one asymmetric private key and corresponding certificate);
+- PIV authentication data (one asymmetric private key and corresponding certificate),
-- two fingerprint biometric templates;
+- two fingerprint biometric templates,
-- an electronic facial image; and
+- an electronic facial image, and
 - card authentication data (one asymmetric private key and corresponding certificate).

 This Standard also defines two data elements for the PIV Card data model that are mandatory if the cardholder has a government-issued email account at the time of PIV Card issuance.
 These data elements are

-- an asymmetric private key and corresponding certificate for digital signatures; and
+- an asymmetric private key and corresponding certificate for digital signatures, and
 - an asymmetric private key and corresponding certificate for key management.

 This Standard also defines optional data elements for the PIV Card data model.
 These optional data elements include

-- an electronic image of the left iris;
+- an electronic image of the left iris,
-- an electronic image of the right iris;
+- an electronic image of the right iris,
-- one or two fingerprint biometric templates for OCC;
+- one or two fingerprint biometric templates for OCC,
-- a symmetric card authentication key for supporting physical access applications; and
+- a symmetric card authentication key for supporting physical access applicationsc and
 - a symmetric PIV Card Application administration key associated with the card management system.

 In addition to the above, other data elements are specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).

 PIV Card logical credentials fall into the following three categories:

-CTC authentication
+Cardholder-To-Card (CTC) authentication
 : Credential elements used to prove the identity of the cardholder to the card, also known as card activation.
   Examples include the PIN and the fingerprint biometric templates for OCC.

-CMTC authentication
+Card-Management-To-Card (CMTC) authentication
 : Credential elements used to prove the identity of the card management system to the card.
   Examples include the PIV Card Application administration key.

-CTE authentication
+Cardholder-To-External (CTE) authentication
 : Credential elements used by the card to prove the identity of the cardholder to an external entity such as a host computer system.
 Examples include the biometric data records, symmetric keys, asymmetric keys, and the fingerprint biometric templates for OCC-AUTH.